nawalchahboune/Computervision-RAFT/README.md

-# Computer Vision Project - RAFT for dense optical flow estimation
+# Computer Vision Project - RAFT for Dense Optical Flow Estimation

-This repository uses on the official RAFT implementation from:
+This repository is built on top of the official RAFT implementation:

 [RAFT: Recurrent All Pairs Field Transforms for Optical Flow](https://arxiv.org/pdf/2003.12039.pdf)<br/>
 ECCV 2020<br/>